-Figure 1-11 shows the Device View of the GS108T.
+The following figure shows the Device View of the GS108T.

-Figure 1-12 shows the Device View of the GS110TP.
+The following figure shows the Device View of the GS110TP.

 Click the port you want to view or configure to see a menu that displays statistics and configuration options.
 Click the menu option to access the page that contains the configuration or monitoring options.